Learning efficient backprojections across cortical hierarchies in real time: Methods

 We determine the fixed point of the feedback weights by taking the expectation value over many noise samples for fixed inputs and weights,

 Using Eq.~\eqref{eq:app_rP_noise_expanded}, the right hand side can be expanded,

 We now make use of the fact that the auto-covariance of Ornstein-Uhlenbeck noise decays exponentially in time,

 where $\delta_{k,\ell}$ is the Kronecker delta, $\sigma^2$ the variance, and $\Delta t$ corresponds to the time needed for a noise sample to travel to the layer above and back.
 As noise originating in different layers is uncorrelated, it quickly averages to zero, whereas the correlation of noise samples at different times generated at the same layer is non-zero.
-We thus have as our final result
+Note that PAL is compatible with different kinds of noise other than the Ornstein-Uhlenbeck type.
+We only require the noise to have non-zero auto-correlation time, and noise from different sources (neurons) to show vanishing correlation.
+This is also fulfilled e.g.~by pink noise, which is ubiquitous in biological systems~\cite{szendro2001bio} -- however, we argue that Ornstein-Uhlenbeck is a more natural model for noise in neurons due to the combination of stochastic inputs and synapses with slow dynamics.
+Concretely, Refs.~\cite{ricciardi1979ornstein,petrovici2016stochastic} have shown that neurons with Poisson spike input and a membrane acting as a low-pass filter generate Ornstein-Uhlenbeck voltage dynamics.